Chapter 3:

 “If the gods have lost their powers, then how are you able to do this?”
 She signed to him and then motioned to the floating books above.

 “Right.
 Great question.
-This happened when I awoke with your arrival.
-It seems that I have the faintest bit of power back but not nearly enough to access our once-lost texts,” he said.
+This happened when you arrived.
+It seems that I have the faintest bit of power back, but not nearly enough to access our once-lost texts on my own,” he said, his eyes reflecting the curiosity that Shion felt.

 The two sat in silence for some time, Shosei giving her the time to take in everything she had been through until now.
 Finally, Shosei’s gentle yet curious voice broke through her thoughts.